-Frederick D. Go, 52, is the Chairman, as well as a Director of the Company.
+Frederick D. Go, 53, is the Chairman, as well as a Director of the Company.
 In addition to his post as Director, Mr. Go is also the President and Chief Executive Officer of Robinsons Land Corporation.
-Concurrently, he is also the President and Chief Executive Officer of Altus Property Ventures, Inc. and the President of Robinsons Recreation Corporation.
-He is the Group General Manager of Shanghai Ding Feng Real Estate Development Company Limited,
+He concurrently serves as the President and Chief Executive Officer of Altus Property Ventures, Inc. and the President of Universal Hotels and Resorts,